limberest/limberest/docs/topics/testing.md

 layout: topic
 ---
 ## Testing
 Automated API testing is the most popular feature of Limberest.
-When execution a test, you'll invoke actual REST calls to exercise *any* API (not just those built on Limberest).
+When executing a test, you'll invoke actual REST calls to exercise *any* API (not just those built on Limberest).
 Every aspect of a test can be parameterized using [Values](#values).